MaxTalberg/RV-detection-of-L98-59/docs/source/src.rst

 L98-59 Model
 ============

-The module :mod:`l9859_model` includes a class modelling the L98-59 system.
+The module :mod:`l9859_model` is a class responsible modelling the L98-59 system.

 .. automodule:: l9859_model
     :members: